verana-labs/verifiable-trust-vpr-spec/spec.md

 - `applicant_participant.effective_until` MUST be greater than now().
 - else MUST abort.

-> Note: This method can be used to both Extend or Reduce the `effective_until`, or set an `effective_until` if it was null,  which was not the case in spec v3.
+> Note: This method can be used to both Extend or Reduce the `effective_until`, or set an `effective_until` if it was null.

 ###### [MOD-PP-MSG-8-2-2] Set Participant Effective Until advanced checks